veracity/veracity-documentation/tutorials/nodejs-webapp-ts/1-introduction.md

 The source for this tutorial is available on GitHub for download and review.
 If you have any questions feel free to open an issue there.

 ## Note on TypeScript
 This tutorial uses TypeScript to write all code.
 TypeScript gives us type safety and aids in documenting our code.
-Allthough the syntax is slightly different from vanilla JavaScript you should still be able to follow the tutorial.
+Although the syntax is slightly different from vanilla JavaScript you should still be able to follow the tutorial.
 Simply ignore the typing syntax.

 ## Content
 1. Introduction **<- You are here**